 Each student is assigned a telephone number for their entire time at Bowdoin.
 One phone per room is supplied and each student has an individual voicemail box.

 Television and Cable

 All rooms are cable ready.
 Howell House is equipped with a wide-screen television in the first floor library room and a mini-theater in the basement.

 High-speed internet ports are located in every student room.
 Additionally, all buildings on campus are wireless.

-Howell has limited parking available for residents.
-Decals are issued to designated parking lots based on seniority and housing assignments on a first come, first served, space available basis.
+Beginning the 2014-15 academic year, Howell residents will be assigned a parking decal to a designated parking lots based on seniority and housing assignments on a first come, first served, space available basis.
 You can learn more about student parking at Bowdoin on the Security parking website.

 All college-owned student residences are equipped with sprinklers and alarmed for fire safety.

 Howell House has a card access system.
 Residents of this residence hall have 24/7 access.
 All other students have access from 7:00 a.m. to 1:00 a.m.